Nice site Jettero!

 I want to be like you.

-The best I can really be.
+Actually, I want to be what you want to be.
+And, better… 🙂 The best I can really be.
 I am not doing very well right now.

 I am a Scientologist.
 I have been on staff, I have had some training and I understand some things.